binnyva/11-garden/CONTRIBUTING.md

 ## Working with Others

 You'll need to sync your local repository with the main online repository.
-This will get you the code that other people are commiting to the repository.
+This will get you the code that other people are committing to the repository.
 You do this by **adding the main repository as an 'upstream' branch**.

 ```
 git remote add upstream git@github.com:binnyva/11-garden.git
 ```

-You can pull from the upsteam using these commands...
+You can pull from the upstream using these commands...

 ```
 git fetch upstream